uoe701/Test-Assignment/README.md

 7. Add the course logo to your repository.
 8. Add the course logo to your readme file.
 9. Submit your assignment!

-If you have any questions bring them to the Thursday sessions of the Data Science in EES course.